The SVIP is funded entirely by the participating tech companies.

 We take applications from candidates outside Europe also.

-The SVIP does not normally offer internships to those on 'sandwich' years.
+The SVIP does not offer internships to those on 'sandwich' years.

 All applications and resumes/CVs MUST be submitted in English.
 Applications and resumes submitted in any other language will not be considered.

-If your degree or transcript is in a different language, you will need to have these documents officially translated.
-Many universities offer the option of translating your transcript to another language.
+If your degree or transcript is in a language other than English, you will need to have these documents officially translated.
+Many universities offer the option of translating your transcript to English.
 The SVIP will not cover the costs for translating your degree or transcript

-No, unfortunately the SVIP is unable to cover these costs.
+No, unfortunately the SVIP is unable to cover travel costs relating to attending your US embassy appointment.

 The SVIP will provide each participant with accommodation for their first month in San Francisco.
-The SVIP has a six bedroom house in the heart of San Francisco for some of the SVIP engineers.
-Room allocations for the SVIP house are based on the candidate's office location.
-Beyond the first month, you will be responsible for your own living situation.
+Additionally, the SVIP has a six bedroom house in the heart of San Francisco which accommodates some of the SVIP participants each year.
+Room allocations for the SVIP house are based on proximity to program participant's office location.
+Beyond the first month if you have not been allocated a room in the SVIP house, you will be assisted with finding your own accommodation for the duration of the program.
+The first month is a great opportunity to find your future housemates.

-Some of our partner companies are based in Silicon Valley ‘proper’; that’s the general area south of San Francisco around Menlo Park, Palo Alto and Mountain View.
-However, more and more startups are springing up in the city of San Francisco itself.
+Some of our partner companies are based in Silicon Valley ‘proper’; that is the general area south of San Francisco around Menlo Park, Palo Alto and Mountain View.
+However, more and more startups are choosing to locate in the city of San Francisco itself.

 We really hope this does not happen!
-However, in the exceptional case that it does, the SVIP participant is responsible for reimbursing SVIP for the 'hard costs' sunk into the candidate's visa processing, flights and accommodation.
+However, in the exceptional case that it does, the SVIP participant will be responsible for reimbursing the SVIP for the 'hard costs' sunk into the participant's visa processing, flights and accommodation.

-A J1 intern visa is given to SVIP participants who are either currently enrolled in a degree-granting, third-level academic institution outside of the US or have graduated from such an institution in the 12 months prior to their internship programme start date.
+J1 visa categories are allocated to candidates based on certain graduation recency and work experience qualifications.
+A J1 intern visa is given to SVIP participants who are either currently enrolled in a degree-granting, third-level academic institution outside of the US or have graduated from such an institution in the 12 months prior to their internship program start date.
 A J1 trainee visa is given to any SVIP participant who has either a degree from a third-level academic institution and 1 year of relevant work experience, or 5 years of relevant work experience in the field in which they are applying for their traineeship.

-Aside from the applicant having to meet different criteria to be eligible for each type of J1 visa, the only difference between the 2 visa categories is the maximum possible duration of the programme.
-The max duration for the intern visa is 12-months while the max duration for the trainee visa is 18-months.
+Aside from the applicant having to meet different criteria to be considered for each type of J1 visa, the only difference between the visa categories is the maximum possible duration of a candidate's program.
+The max duration for the intern visa is 12 months while the max duration for the trainee visa is 18 months.